 First, it is a good idea to get an eCommerce health check carried out – such as an SAP Hybris Health Check.
 This will assess key areas and identify where the issue is so that you can find ways to change your fortunes.
-By optimising your eCommerce site, it will, in turn, boost your business’ success.
+By optimizing your eCommerce site, it will, in turn, boost your business’ success.

 2. Positive Variable Contribution

 One of the most common reasons that business begins to sink is because it costs the business more to provide a product or service than the price that you receive.
-This means that you need to carefully analyse every individual product/service and find ways to make sure that it is a positive variable contribution, such as raising prices, performing an extra hour of the service or reducing costs (more on this below).
+This means that you need to carefully analyze every individual product/service and find ways to make sure that it is a positive variable contribution, such as raising prices, performing an extra hour of the service, or reducing costs (more on this below).

 3. Reduce Costs

 You cannot control sales, but business costs is one area which is on your control.
 Finding ways to reduce costs can improve your bottom line and help to steady the ship during tough financial times.
 There are many different ways that you can reduce costs but just make sure that it does not have a negative impact on the company.
 A few effective strategies include:

 — Outsourcing work